The Mission of Customer Success is to increase sustainable proven profitability for both the Customers and the Company.

 The second core word is Proven.
 It’s not enough to merely assure a customer or the company that they are receiving benefit from the relationship.
 The key is to get the customer to acknowledge and confirm that their desired value was in fact received to their satisfaction — and then to set the next measurable, achievable objective to be accomplished.

 Proven: Manifest – Confirmed – Demonstrable – Substantiated – Ratified – Authenticated – Witnessed – Verified – Acknowledged – Real

-Value is the third core term, and it, too, has a necessary attribute.
+Profitability is the third core term, and it, too, has a necessary attribute.
 To whom?
 In whose eyes?
 How measured?
 Many may say that the word “outcome” is interchangeable with “value,” but wise customer success professionals will look deeper.
 Why did the customer purchase the product?
 What is the motivation for continuing the relationship?
 There may be several layers to the buying decisions over time, and while not all of them may be immediately declared or acknowledged — all are very important, and must be discovered, analyzed and documented.
 That’s the ongoing work of the Customer Success team.

-Value: Gain – Profit – Worth – Advantage – Good
+Profitability: Gain – Profit – Worth – Advantage – Good

-Value in the other customer’s eyes, the Senior Management team and the Board of Directors, is going to be expressed in monetary terms.
+Profitability in the other customer’s eyes, the Senior Management team and the Board of Directors, is going to be expressed in monetary terms.
 What is the ROI for the amounts spent in establishing and maintaining the Customer Success group?
 That value likewise needs to be communicated on a regular basis, and also acknowledged by the customer as proven — together with the expectations for the next period.

 Customer Success: From Mission to Profession